junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 However, if the foreskin becomes red, swollen, and so tight that the baby cannot pass urine without pain, this is not normal.
 Take him to a health worker for a circumcision as soon as possible.

 As a family ritual, simple circumcision of a healthy baby boy may be done by a midwife or person with experience.
 Using a new razor, she cuts off a little of the foreskin beyond the head of the penis.
 After the cut, there is some bleeding.
 Hold the penis firmly with a clean cloth, or gauze, for 5 minutes, until the bleeding stops.
-Some healers use the juice of a plant to help stop the bleeding (see [Aloe Vera p.
-13](#page-13)).
+Some healers use the juice of a plant to help stop the bleeding (see [Aloe Vera [page 13](#page-13)](#page-13)).

 If the bleeding does not stop, wash away the clots of blood with clean water, and pinch the end of the foreskin between the fingers with a piece of clean cloth for as long as it takes the bleeding to stop.
 No medicine is needed.